dokyun-kim4/neato-game/README.md

 Using OpenCV and a Neato, we will recreate the **Red Light Green Light** game from the Netflix show *Squid Game*.
 The Neato will periodically rotate towards the players, and whoever is still moving gets eliminated from the game.

 # Methodology
-This program uses 2 popular computer vision algorithms in its main functionality.
-YOLO (You Only Look Once) is used for person detection, and SORT (Simple Online Realtime Tracking) is used for tracking unique people throughout the game.
-A more detailed explanation of each algorithm will be provided in the following sections.
+This program uses 2 popular computer vision algorithms (YOLO and SORT) to track people's movement.

+Tracking algorithms usually consist of 4 main steps.
+1. Identification
+2. Extract features
+3. Calculate distance
+4. Match pairs

+**Step 1** is done using YOLO (You Only Look Once) while **steps 2, 3 and 4** will be done using SORT (Simple Online Realtime Tracking).
+An explanation of each algorithm will be provided in the sections below.

-## YOLO (You Only Look Once)
+## Using YOLO (You Only Look Once)

 Unlike other detection methods such as HOG (Histogram of Gradients), RCNN, or CNN, YOLO significantly outperforms them in speed.
 YOLO v1, released in 2016, processed 45 frames per second on a Titan X GPU.
 YOLO locates and classifies an object at the same time in a one-step process, hence the name 'You Only Look Once.'